Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 The optimization algorithm that we use is the quasi-Newton method.
 This is the standard optimization algorithm for this type of problem.

-The following chart shows how the error decreases with the iterations during the training process.
+The following chart shows how errors decrease with the iterations during training.
 The final training and selection errors are training error = 0.778266 WSE and selection error = 0.734308 WSE, respectively.

 5. Model selection